Mark Bright: Charlton Athletic

 Bright eventually signed with Charlton Athletic in March 1997 on a contract to run until the end of the 1996–97 season.
-After two substitute appearances, he scored a brace in his first start for the "Addicks", in a 2–1 win over Portsmouth at The Valley on 19 April.
+After two substitute appearances, he scored a brace in his first start for the "Addicks" in a 2–1 win over Portsmouth at The Valley on 19 April.
 Manager Alan Curbishley was keen on experienced players to bolster his young squad, therefore signed Bright to a one-year deal in the summer.
 He scored seven goals in the 1997–98 campaign to help Charlton to a fourth-place finish in the First Division and a place in the play-offs.
 Charlton overcame Ipswich Town in the semi-finals and then beat Sunderland in the play-off final, which was won 7–6 on penalties after a 4–4 draw; Bright started the final, although did not take a penalty in the shoot-out as he was taken off in extra-time.
-He then agreed a new one-year contract, accepting a role mainly as a squad player and experienced pro for the younger players to learn from.
-Charlton failed to survive in the Premier League however, and Bright retired from professional football at the end of the 1998–99 season.
+He then agreed on a new one-year contract, accepting a role mainly as a squad player and experienced pro for the younger players to learn from.
+Charlton failed to survive in the Premier League, however, and Bright retired from professional football at the end of the 1998–99 season.
 Bright wrote in his autobiography that he earned a total of £1.2 million from his 18-year career as a professional player.

 Media career

 After retiring, Bright became a football correspondent on The Big Breakfast and co-presented The Wright Bright Show with former teammate Ian Wright on BBC Radio 5 Live.
 He also commentates on some international matches, often alongside Jonathan Pearce and Steve Wilson on Match of the Day.
-He has worked as a sports correspondent for the BBC on BBC London News, Football Focus, Fighting Talk, 5 live Sport, and on Final Score.
+He has worked as a sports correspondent for the BBC on BBC London News, Football Focus, Fighting Talk, 5 Live Sport, and on final Score.
 He has also provided punditry for Match magazine and British Eurosport.
 In summer 2009, he joined the Crystal Palace academy set-up, along with his former teammate John Salako.
 He was inducted into the City of Stoke-on-Trent Hall of Fame in 2019.
 He published his autobiography, My Story - from foster care to footballer, in November 2019.

 Personal life

-He met British singer and actress Michelle Gayle in 1995 and the couple married in Las Vegas the following year.
-They divorced in 2007, although they remain as friends.
+He met British singer and actress Michelle Gayle in 1995, and the couple married in Las Vegas the following year.
+They divorced in 2007, although they remain friends.
 Their son, Isaiah, was born in April 2000.
+Bright married Dionne, the estranged sister of his former teammate Ian Wright, in June 2025.
 Bright has completed six half marathons since his retirement in 1999, all of them in the Great North Run.
 He is also a regular competitor in the London Marathon, raising funds for cancer research in 2000, the Willow Foundation in 2005 and The Rhys Daniels Trust in 2006.